-Skip to Content
+fbpx Skip to Content

 How To Spray Perfect Orange Peel Texture

-There are actually quite a few different reasons as to why someone would want to spray an orange peel onto their walls or ceilings.
+Orange peel texture is a splatter texture that is sprayed onto walls and ceilings to give them a texture that is similar to an orange peel.
+There are quite a few different reasons why someone would want to spray an orange peel onto their walls or ceilings.
 But many people feel that spraying one is too complicated and it won’t look good.

 Actually, spraying an orange peel texture is incredibly easy, you just need the right tools, a little instruction and a bit of practice and anyone can get perfect results.